esl/MongooseIM/doc/modules/mod_register.md

 * `password_strength` (non-negative integer, default: 0): Specifies minimal entropy of allowed password.
  Entropy is measured with `ejabberd_auth:entropy/1`.
  Recommended minimum is 32.
- Entropy calculation algorithm is described in a section below.
+ The entropy calculation algorithm is described in a section below.
 * `ip_access` (list of `{deny|allow, StringIP|StringSubnet, default: `[]`): Access list for specified IPs or networks.
  Default value allows registration from every IP.